-To remove the 610CT RTC and backup batteries, follow the steps below and refer to figure 4-18.
+To remove the RTC and backup batteries, follow the steps below and refer to Figure 4-18.

-- 1. Turn off the power to the 610CT.
-Disconnect the AC adapter, power cord and all external cables connected to the computer. - 2.
-Remove the battery pack, optional memory card, optional PCMCIA card, keyboard, and top cover as described in sections 4.2 through 4.7. - 3.
+- 1. Turn off the power to the computer.
+Disconnect the AC adapter, power cord, and all external cables connected to the computer. - 2.
+Remove the battery pack, memory module, PC card, keyboard, top cover and display assembly as described in Sections 4.2 through 4.7. - 3.
 Peel off the tape securing the backup battery cable. - 4.
 Disconnect the RTC battery cable from PJ15 on the system board. - 5.
-Slide the RTC battery free of the brackets holding it in place to remove the battery. - 6.
+Slide the RTC battery and RTC battery holder free of the brackets holding it in place and remove the battery and battery holder. - 6.
+Use a thin object to carefully work the RTC battery out of the holder. - 7.
 Disconnect the backup battery cable from PJ21 on the power supply board and lift out the battery.
-Note that the cable is under the edge of the clear plastic protector.
+Note that the cable is routed under the clear plastic protector.